Have you protected your copyright yet?

 Psalms 66:7

-7 He rules forever by his power, his eyes watch the nations — let not the rebellious rise up against him.
-Selah NIV
+7 He ruleth by his power for ever; his eyes behold the nations: let not the rebellious exalt themselves.
+Selah.

 Galatians 1:15